How to Sell Your House in 2021

 - Organize all closets and drawers: Homebuyers touring your home will most likely look in your closets to determine space and, frankly, to see if their stuff will fit in there.
 They will also likely open kitchen drawers and cabinets as well, so make sure everything is nice and tidy.

 - Dust: Concentrate on all the areas that you’ve most likely have turned a blind eye to for some time, like ceiling fans, baseboards, on top of doorways, appliances, etc.

-You and your real estate agent should have already gone over this beforehand, but not every house sells after the first open house.
+You and your real estate agent should have already gone over this beforehand, but not every house sells quickly.
 There are many factors at play and depending on the condition of the housing market for your area, your real estate agent may have to use some other strategies in their arsenal to get your house sold.
-If it’s lowering the price of your home or holding more open houses, you’ll want to agree on what the next steps should be in case your house isn’t seeing any offers.
+If it’s lowering the price of your home or holding more tours, you’ll want to agree on what the next steps should be in case your house isn’t seeing any offers.

 One thing to consider is that the buyer is trying to get the absolute best price they can, while you’re doing the exact same.
 There will be multiple factors to consider, as each home sold and purchased is different.
 For example, if it’s a buyer’s market, that means the buyer has the upper hand because there are multiple listings with fewer offers being made.
 However, that doesn’t necessarily mean you have to make huge concessions in order to sell your house.

 This is where your agent really steps up.
 They will help you navigate the negotiation process, and will give you their advice on how to proceed when offers are being made.
 Luckily, you interviewed and hired the right agent, so you know they have your best interests in mind.